rust-lang/book/second-edition/nostarch/chapter10.md

     retweet: false,
 };

-println!("1 new tweet: {}", tweet.summary());
+println!("1 new tweet: {}", tweet.summarize());
 ```

 This prints: `1 new tweet: horse_ebooks: of course, as you probably already
 know, people`.

-Note that because we defined the `Summarizable` trait and the `NewsArticle` and
+Note that because we defined the `Summary` trait and the `NewsArticle` and
 `Tweet` types all in the same *lib.rs* in Listing 10-13, they’re all in the
 same scope.
 If this *lib.rs* is for a crate we’ve called `aggregator`, and
-someone else wants to use our crate’s functionality to implement the
+someone else wants to use our crate’s functionality to implement the `Summary`
-`Summarizable` trait on a struct defined within their libray’s scope, they
+trait on a struct defined within their libray’s scope, they would need to
-would need to import the trait into their scope first.
-They would do so by
+import the trait into their scope first.
+They would do so by specifying `use
-specifying `use aggregator::Summarizable;` which then enables them to
+aggregator::Summary;` which then enables them to implement `Summary` for their
-implement `Summarizable` for their type. `Summarizable` would also need to be a
+type. `Summary` would also need to be a public trait for another crate to
-public trait for another crate to implement it, which it is because we put the
+implement it, which it is because we put the `pub` keyword before `trait` in
-`pub` keyword before `trait` in Listing 10-12.
+Listing 10-12.

 One restriction to note with trait implementations is that we can implement a
 trait on a type only if either the trait or the type is local to your crate.
 For example, we can implement standard library traits like `Display` on a
 custom type like `Tweet` as part of our `aggregator` crate functionality
 because the type `Tweet` is local to our `aggregator` crate.
 We can also
-implement `Summarizable` on `Vec<T>` in our `aggregator` crate, because the
+implement `Summary` on `Vec<T>` in our `aggregator` crate, because the
-trait `Summarizable` is local to our `aggregator` crate.
+trait `Summary` is local to our `aggregator` crate.

 What we can’t do is implement external traits on external types.
 We can’t
 implement the `Display` trait on `Vec<T>` within our `aggregator` crate, for